notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 weight: 100
 ---

 There are three main dialogs for editing preferences and other user-defined settings: [Preferences](#Preferences), [Style Configurator](#style-configurator) and [Shortcut Mapper](#shortcut-mapper).
 The Shortcut Mapper is a list of keyboard shortcuts to everything that can have one in Notepad++.
-Styler Configurator allows changing the visual appearance of anything that has a colour or a font.
+Styler Configurator allows changing the visual appearance of anything that has a color or a font.
 The Preferences dialog manages most other user-settings.
 While there are various aspects in Notepad++ that are not configurable, you may not even notice them.

 For settings not covered by the three main dialogs, there are [other toggles and settings](#other-toggles-and-settings) which can be found in various dialogs, menus, and configuration files.